ImMnan/Helm-crane-k8s/README.md

 ## [9.0] Changelog:

+- 1.2.3 - Chart can work with resource requests & limits, similarly the ephemeral storage requests & limits can be configured.[4.10](#410-configure-deployment-to-implement-child-pods-to-inherit-resource-limits-from-the-crane) [4.11](#411-configure-deployment-to-implement-ephemeral-storage-requestlimit-for-the-child-pods)
-- 1.2.2 - Chart now supports gridProxy deployment configurations see: [4.12](#412-configure-deployment-to-support-child-pods-to-inherit-affinity-from-the-crane)
+- 1.2.2 - Chart now supports gridProxy deployment configurations see: [4.13](#413-configure-deployment-to-support-gridproxy-functionality)
-- 1.2.1 - Chart now supports node selectors and tolerations see: [4.11](#411-configure-deployment-to-support-node-selectors-and-tolerations)
+- 1.2.1 - Chart now supports node selectors and tolerations see: [4.12](#412-configure-deployment-to-support-node-selectors-and-tolerations)
 - 1.2.0 - Chart now supports service virtualisation deployment using nginx-ingress [4.7](#47-installing-nginx-ingress-based-crane-for-mock-service-deployment)
 - 1.1.0 - Chart now supports inheriting labels and resourcelimits to child pods from crane environment [4.9](#49-configure-deployment-to-support-child-pods-to-inherit-labels-from-the-crane) & [4.10](#410-configure-deployment-to-support-child-pods-to-inherit-resource-limits-from-the-crane)
 - 1.0.1 - The AUTH_TOKEN can now be inherited from a secret [4.8](#48-inheriting-the-auth_token-for-crane-from-your-k8s-secret)